-Traditional IPO Process.
-The company needs to file multiple forms with the Securities and Exchange Commission.
+Traditional IPO Process: The company needs to file multiple forms with the Securities and Exchange Commission.
 Many companies opt to confidentially file.
 This means the filings are not public.
 The Jumpstart Our Business Startups (JOBS) Act of 2012 introduced confidential filing to support small businesses looking to go public.
-The filings are required to be made public 15 days before.
-This includes the company’s prospectus, a document with financial data, industry data and a company analysis.
+The filings are then required to be made public 15 days before the offering.
+Filings include the company’s prospectus, financial data, industry data and a company analysis.

-SPAC IPO.
-The process for a SPAC IPO as described above is significantly shorter than the traditional IPO.
-Instead of half a year or longer, the entire process can be completed in about 15 weeks.
-There’s no historical financial data or assets to be described.
+SPAC IPO: The process for a SPAC IPO, as described above, is significantly shorter than the traditional IPO.
+Instead of half a year or longer, the entire process takes about three months from start to finish.
+There are no historical financial data or assets to be described.
 The lack of information needed leads to less involvement from the SEC.
 And overall, many analysts feel SPAC IPOs provide less risk.

-Many companies are starting to take the SPAC IPO route because of its time-saving nature.
-Additionally, SPACs already have investors rather than trying to find investor demand in an IPO roadshow.
+Many companies are starting to take the SPAC IPO route because of its accelerated nature.
+Additionally, SPACs already have investors, rather than needing to find investor demand with an IPO roadshow.

-One of the first and well-known SPAC IPOs was Virgin Galactic Holdings (NYSE: SPCE).
-In 2019, the company listed on the NYSE after the successful merger with Chamath Palihapitiya’s venture Social Capital Hedosophia.
+One of the first and most well-known SPAC IPOs was Virgin Galactic Holdings (NYSE: SPCE).
+In 2019, the company listed on the NYSE after its successful merger with Chamath Palihapitiya’s venture Social Capital Hedosophia.
 It’s the first and only public commercial human spaceflight company.
 Shares closed at $11.75 at the end of its first day of trading.
-At the time of this article, shares trade for about $25.
+At the time of this article, shares trade for about $5.

-One of the most recent and popular SPAC IPOs is Nikola (Nasdaq: NKLA).
-Nikola stock came by merging with VectoIQ Acquisition in early June 2020.
-The company is often referred to as Tesla’s rival.
+One of the more recent and popular SPAC IPOs is Nikola (Nasdaq: NKLA).
+Nikola stock came about through its merger with VectoIQ Acquisition in early June 2020.
+Many people know the company as Tesla’s rival.
 But Nikola’s IPO opened the door for others.

-There are two electric vehicle companies looking to go public via SPAC IPO: Hyliion and Fisker.
-Both have entered into business combinations agreements.
-Investors hope to see both companies’ stock on the market before the end of 2020.
+There are two other electric vehicle companies that have since gone public via SPAC IPO: Hyliion (NYSE: HYLN) and Fisker (NYSE: FSR).
+Both entered into business combination agreements and investors can now find their stock on the market.

 IPOs can often be great investment opportunities, such as the rumored Ant Financial IPO.
 But the IPO market is changing.
 More companies are favoring going public via SPAC.
-So, investors should keep an eye on SPAC stocks.
-SPAC IPOs could be the next big trend.
+So investors should keep an eye on SPAC stocks.
+It’s looking like SPAC IPOs could be the next big trend.